Buju Banton: 2010s

 On 22 February 2011, Banton was found guilty of conspiracy to possess with intent to distribute five or more kilograms of cocaine, possession of a firearm in furtherance of a drug-trafficking offense and using communication wires to facilitate a drug-trafficking offense.
 He was found not guilty on the charge of attempted possession of five kilograms or more of cocaine.
 Four months later, he was sentenced to ten years and one month in a federal prison for the cocaine trafficking conviction.
 His sentencing on a related firearms conviction (despite the fact that Banton was never found with a gun) was scheduled for 30 October 2012, and then postponed on his lawyer's request for an investigation of possible juror misconduct.
-Despite the fact that a juror was found guilty of misconduct, Buju Banton waived his right to an appeal.
-On 14 May 2015 federal prosecutors agreed to drop the firearms charge.
+Despite the fact that a juror was found guilty of misconduct, Banton waived his right to an appeal.
+On 14 May 2015, federal prosecutors agreed to drop the firearms charge.

 Banton was released on 7 December 2018 from McRae Correctional Institution.